jsbisht/Logging/README.md

 # Logging
-Added library to enable and disable logging
+Added library to enable and disable logging.
+Enable and disable the logging of console.log() and console.dir()

 To import the Logging module: